johnkyony/api-guide/source/callback.rst

-Recieving a Callback
+Receiving a Callback
 ====================

 All callbacks include the following data.
-When recieving a callback you must return a
+When receiving a callback you must return a
 `200 response <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#200>`_
-code, TradeSafe will continue retry the callback untill a 200 response code is recieved or the timeout condition it met.
+code, TradeSafe will continue retry the callback until a 200 response code is received or the timeout condition it met.

 Example of the callback data
 ----------------------------